 Can I donate men’s and children’s backpacks to ‘It’s In The Bag’?

-No. We’re primarily an Australian women’s charity.
+We’re primarily an Australian women’s charity.
 Our aim is to provide women with a handbag at Christmas time, as women are often the last to receive gifts, preferring their families and children to be the recipients.
 There are many wonderful Australian charities who provide gifts to kids and men.
-Please get in touch with us if you would like us help you to find one of these amazing charities in your community!
-If you’d like to help out kids in our community, you can talk to your club or extracurricular activity provider about getting involved with our Activities4All program!
+Therefore, please get in touch with us if you would like us help you to find one of these amazing charities in your community.
+If you’d like to help out kids in our community, you can talk to your club or extracurricular activity provider about getting involved with our Activities4All program.

-We would love you to be involved!
 Please register here.
 There are so many ways businesses, churches, schools and organisations can help homeless women and victims of domestic violence.
 We need you!
-We’re always looking for sporting clubs for our Activities For All project, product partners, professional services… there are so many ways to help our women’s charity!
+Consequently, we’re always looking for sporting clubs for our Activities For All project, product partners, professional services… there are so many ways to help us.
 If you have any questions for us, please send us a message via the ‘message us’ feature on our app, or by the ‘contact us‘ page on our website.

-We would love your school to be involved with us!
+Your school is most welcome.
 We love any activity that raises awareness and helping young adults become socially aware is especially important.
 Every state and territory Share the Dignity Team has a dedicated Schools Queen whose role is to work with your school to run events, collection drives and to speak with your students or staff about the work we do.
 Please complete the registration form.

 Are cash donations tax deductible as an Australian Charity?